 When everything is set up and looks the way you want, click Next to go to the Mobile Text Editor screen.
-If your communication will be sent by email only, the wizard will skip this screen.
+(Note: if your communication will be sent by Email only, the wizard will skip this screen.)

 The Mobile Text Editor is similar to the Email Editor.
 This is where you design how your SMS message will appear.
+On the right side of the screen you can see a preview of how your message will look.
+You can incorporate merge fields and images to personalize and customize your message.